Why Do My Pimples Keep Coming Back in the Same Spot?March 13, 2023

 How to Treat Returning Pimples

 Before talking about how to treat these types of pimples, it’s important to acknowledge that there’s not necessarily a quick fix.
 Some pimples, such as cysts, can take months to go away entirely and will wax and wane with inflammation in the interim.
-To help treat them, you can try a spot treatment formulated with effective ingredients, like the La Roche-Posay Effaclar Duo Acne Spot Treatment.
+To help treat them, you can try a spot treatment formulated with effective ingredients — our favorite treatments are listed below.
 If you are looking for an efficient way to completely clean out an area that is susceptible to recurring cystic acne though, Dr. King suggests consulting with your dermatologist.

 “For cystic pimples, an intralesional cortisone injection can be very helpful to reduce the inflammation and allow the lesion to heal,” she says.
 “Hormonal medications like oral contraceptives and Spironolactone can also be helpful for hormonal acne by decreasing the hormones that are causing the breakouts.”